coreweave/kubernetes-cloud/virtual-server/examples/kubectl/README.md

-This directory contains several examples manifest for `VirtualServer`.
+This directory contains several example manifests for `VirtualServer`.

 To run any of the examples issue: `kubectl apply -f <manifest_file_name.yaml>`